 In any post in a school since 12 May 2006 which did not bring the person into regular contact with children or young persons.

-14.2 Candidates who have lived outside the UK

-For candidates who have lived outside the UK, all mandatory checks outlined in this policy will be carried out, along with additional checks where necessary.
-This includes the safer recruitment checks outlined in the KCSIE statutory guidance paragraph 262 – 267
+14.6 For candidates who have lived outside the UK, all mandatory checks outlined in this policy will be carried out, along with additional checks where necessary.
+This includes the safer recruitment checks outlined in the KCSIE statutory guidance paragraph 262 – 267.

-For candidates who have lived or worked outside the UK, the school will make further checks where necessary, including, but not limited to:
+14.6.1 For candidates who have lived or worked outside the UK, the school will make further checks where necessary, including, but not limited to: